bediger4000/lisp-in-python-in-go/README.md

 in Go.

 I didn't try to be Scheme spec compliant, I just wanted to see how hard this would be in a different programming language.
+I certainly wrote more Golang than Norvig wrote Python.

+The fun is doing 3 languages all at once.
+Bearing in mind that I'm not a Lisp programmer, I got to write an interpreter for a Lisp-style language in Go, while understanding the original interpreter in Python.
 Golang's type system was probably the major barrier.

 ## Design Specifics